getpawprint/slate/source/includes/_intake.md

 The `questionnaire` field may not be present if there is more than 48 hours before the appointment;
 full example of a question can be found at https://pawprint.slite.com/app/channels/6M2TLvSBWU/notes/peYMA8k23x.

+The `payment_instruments` fields will be empty if the intake hasn't been submitted yet.

 ### HTTP Request
 `GET /intake/bundle/:bundle_id`